drusin/minecraft-docker/README.md

 ## Environment
 Name | Default value | Description
 --- | --- | ---
 TYPE | paper | Which server jar to use.
-Currently supported: paper, fabric (coming soon: waterfall) VERSION | 1.16.3 | Which Minecraft version to use MEMORY | 4096 | How much RAM to allocate for the server (in MB) ARGS | Optimal command line args (see Description) | Which arguments to pass to the Java process.
+Currently supported: paper, fabric, waterfall VERSION | 1.16.3 | Which Minecraft version to use MEMORY | 4096 | How much RAM to allocate for the server (in MB) ARGS | Optimal command line args (see Description) | Which arguments to pass to the Java process.
 Depending on the container it uses them from https://mcflags.emc.gs or https://steinborn.me/posts/tuning-minecraft-openj9/
-ADDITIONAL_ARGS | | Additional arguments if you don't want to overwrite the whole ARGS
+ADDITIONAL_ARGS | | Additional arguments if you don't want to overwrite the whole ARGS WORLDS | world,world_nether,world_the_end | Which world directories to use (ignored for when using waterfall)

 ## Tags
 Name | Description